 Shelf Life Management Program Frequently Asked Questions

 The "Program Objectives" under 41CFR 101-27.203 cite the need to identify those items having a limited serviceable life.
 In order to assure maximum customer use of shelf life items, each of these items must be identified, including newly procured items having limited serviceability.
-Expired shelf life items no longer support the customer's mission and they incur additional costs for disposal.
-DoD customers in particular maintain stocks of shelf life products to support their mission, and we must be sensitive to their needs concerning these items.
+Expired shelf life items no longer support the customer's mission, and incur additional costs for disposal.
+DoD customers maintain stocks of shelf life products to support their mission.
+GSA is sensitive to their needs concerning these items.

 GSA must include the applicable shelf life clauses in solicitations and contracts.
-Specifying a maximum age on delivery will ensure that the customer receives the products with the maximum shelf life remaining, resulting in more effective use of these products.
-Specifying the proper marking for these items ensures that they will be effectively managed upon receipt.
-Both are necessary to satisfy GSA's customers.
+Specifying a maximum age on delivery will help to ensure that the customer receives the products with the maximum shelf life remaining, resulting in more effective use of these products.
+Specifying the proper marking for these items ensures that they will be effectively managed when received.
+Both are necessary to provide the best service to GSA's customers.

-Type II, - items are those for less critical applications, and which can be reinserted periodically to determine their continued fitness for use.
-Most shelf life items fall into this category.
-Examples include paints, pens, adhesive tapes, chemicals, disinfectants, markers and cleaning supplies.
 They are marked with a reinsertion date, which may be extended several times, depending on established criteria and agency policy.
-The cataloging data for each Type II item will contain a numeric shelf life code, such as one or three months, four for 12 months, and six for 24 months.
+The cataloging data for each Type II item will contain a numeric shelf life code, such as one for three months, four for 12 months, and six for 24 months.